logo

 The judge also praised the accusers who testified, saying they had given a voice to others and stood up to a powerful figure.
 He described their testimony as representing many more victims who had endured abuse in silence.

 During Friday's sentencing, Combs broke down in tears as he addressed the court.
-The former music mogul spoke directly to the judge, expressing regret for his actions and offering a personal apology.
-Combs expressed gratitude to the court for allowing him the opportunity to finally speak.
+The music mogul addressed the judge directly, expressing regret for his actions and offering a personal apology.
+He expressed gratitude to the court for allowing him the opportunity to finally speak.

 Sean Combs and Cassie Ventura in New York City on May 7, 2018 | Source: Getty Images